patriciayeh/cybersecurity-portfolio/labs/README.md

-# Labs
+# 🛠️ Labs

-This folder contains step-by-step documentation of hands-on cybersecurity exercises, including TryHackMe, HackTheBox, home labs, or any experimental setups.
+This is where the fun happens!
+Labs are my hands-on playgrounds where theory meets practice.
+Here I tackle TryHackMe rooms, HackTheBox challenges, and my own little home experiments.

-## How to Document Labs
+## How I Document Labs
-Each lab file should include:
+Each lab file includes:
-- Lab Name and Platform
+- Lab name & platform
-- Date Completed
+- Date completed
-- Lab Objectives
+- Objectives
-- Steps Taken
+- Step-by-step actions
-- Tools Used
+- Tools used
-- Lessons Learned
+- Lessons learned
-- Screenshots (optional, stored in `../screenshots/`)
+- Screenshots (optional, in `../screenshots/`)

-> Example: `labs/tryhackme-lab1.md`
+💡 Tip: Don’t be afraid to mess up!
+That’s where the real learning happens.